 Continued access to affordable healthcare is critical to the vitality of our community, state and country.
-We are asking policy makers to consider the potential impact repealing the Affordable Care Act (ACA) without a replacement option could mean for the more than 80,000 Mecklenburg County residents who have selected plans for 2017, as well as thousands more North Carolinians.
+We are asking policy makers to consider the potential impact repealing the Affordable Care Act (ACA) could mean for the more than 80,000 Mecklenburg County residents who have selected plans for 2018, as well as thousands more North Carolinians.

 Restricting or eliminating current programs would place more stress on the public resources that are already in high demand in Mecklenburg County and across North Carolina.

-The ACA is still the law and people who still need coverage should sign up for insurance by the 12/15 deadline to have coverage starting Jan.
-1, 2017.
+The ACA is still the law and people who still need coverage should sign up for insurance.
 At the same time, we empower people to share their stories of coverage that demonstrate the inherent value of of affordable health insurance.

 Harge shares in her own words why access to affordable healthcare is crucial to the vitality of our community: